Hydrangea Vanilla Strawberry Description

 When people see the 3-colored flowers on this ultra-hardy New Hydrangea Vanilla Strawberry™, their mouths drop open!

 Giant 10" blooms appear in mid summer and begin a pristine white.
-Two weeks later they turn a blush pink before changing to a dark rose color!
+Two weeks later or as temperatures cool at night, they turn a blush pink before changing to a dark rose color!

 AND more flowers are continually produced giving a tri-colored appearance that is totally captivating in your garden.